 7. Home electrical issues

-The burning smell from your washing machine might come from within the appliance at all—it could be caused by issues with your home electrics.
+The burning smell from your washing machine might not be coming from within the appliance at all—it could be caused by issues with your home electrics.

 The cables and circuits supplying the washer might have loose or corroded electrical connections.